 After that, I jumped onto a bus, making use of Seattle’s excellent public transport network, and headed downtown, for my first stop, Street Bean Coffee.
 Northwest of the centre, near Seattle’s Space Needle, this is an excellent coffee shop as well as a social enterprise, helping, according its website, “street-involved young people to reclaim their lives, one cup at a time”.
 From there, I took a wander through downtown Seattle, calling in on the Yellow Leaf Cup Cake Company for a quick cupcake stop along the way.
 From there, I revisited the famous Pike Street Market, having not been there since my last trip to Seattle 10 years ago, grabbed an ice-cream from Bottega Italiana, then carried on down 1st Avenue to Elm Coffee Roasters where I tried the “One of Everything” (espresso, macchiato and bulk-brew filter) for just $5.

 From there, I doubled back, wandering fairly randomly as I headed north, admiring the architecture and crossing over I-5 which runs right through the centre of the city.
-I ended up at Victrola Coffee Roasters on Pike Street [coming soon to the Coffee Spot], for an end-of-the-day snack and a last coffee.
+I ended up at Victrola Coffee Roasters on Pike Street, for an end-of-the-day snack and a last coffee.
 Refuelling complete, I carried on my northward ramble, ending up on the southern shore of Lake Union, where I took in some fantastic views, including a magnificent sunset over the hills to the northwest.

 Then it was time to head back to the motel, at which point I discovered that unlike Portland, the bus drivers in Seattle don’t wait for you if they see you running.